by Freddy Tran Nager, Founder of Atomic Tango + Branding Purist…

 So maybe the two companies aren’t that far apart?
 Maybe I, too, should accept this as business as usual?

 Uh, nyet.
 Nada.
 Never!
 Not in the eyes of this Apple junkie.
-Watching this relationship unfold is like seeing Jon Stewart go on a date with Sarah Palin.
+Watching this relationship unfold is like seeing Jon Stewart dating Sarah Palin.
 It’s just wrong, wrong, wrong.

 What could possibly explain it?

-Well, Apple and Wal-Mart do have something in common: they’re both kicking ass during this recession.
-Wal-Mart, of course, is pulling in a lot of hurtin’ consumers — including some middle-class types and former Wall Street financiers who had preferred classier joints.
-And Apple has turned the iPhone into a recession-era cashflow machine: while hardware sales may decline, Apple still scores a chunk of the extortionary fee that AT&T charges iPhone users.
-Apple’s take is estimated to be between $12-$18 per month per customer.
-Multiply that by 14 million customers and you’re talking serious Niagara-caliber flow.
+Well, Apple and Walmart do have something in common: they’re both kicking ass during this recession.
+Walmart attracts hurtin’ consumers, including some middle-class types and former Wall Street financiers who previously preferred classier joints.
+And Apple turned the iPhone into a recession-era cashflow machine, scoring a chunk of the extortionist fee that AT&T charges iPhone users.
+Apple’s takes an estimated $12-$18 per month per customer.
+Multiply that by 14 million customers and you have a Niagara-caliber flow.

-Apple is also making a killing on Apps — the small software applications developed exclusively for the iPhone, and priced impulsively low.
+Apple also makes a killing on Apps.
 According to Silicon Valley Insider, Apple has sold 300 million Apps since July, pocketing an estimated $50-$100 million.
 SVI acknowledges that that’s “couch change” for Apple — but it’s also just the beginning.

-While 14 million appears to be a big number, it’s a fraction of the 250 million cell phone users across the U.S. Apple wants more.
-With Wal-Mart’s frightening penetration of Middle America, Apple can now reach customers in parts of the country that have never seen and will probably never see an Apple Store.
-(Go Wasilla!)
-For Apple, this venture is clearly about subscriber fees and software.
-As everyone’s discovering, it’s tough to sell hardware during hard times, no matter how cool it is.
-Just look at Best Buy, which was the only other third-party retailer that Apple allowed to sell iPhones.
-Best Buy is considered the best managed electronics retailer in the business, yet its sales are also down this year.
-Apple clearly needed to spread its bets.
+While 14 million sounds large, it’s a fraction of the 250 million cell phone users across the U.S. Apple wants more.
+With Walmart’s frightening penetration of Middle America, Apple can now reach customers in parts of the country that have never seen and will probably never see an Apple Store.
+For Apple, that means more subscriber fees and software.
+It’s tough to sell hardware during hard times, no matter how cool it is.
+Just look at Best Buy, the only other third-party retailer that Apple currently allows to sell iPhones.
+Best Buy is considered the best managed electronics retailer in America, yet its sales have declined this year.
+Apple clearly needs to spread its bets.

-If Apple needed a general merchandiser, why not Target, which has a hipper brand, or Costco, which is known for carrying high-end merchandise?
+If Apple needs a general merchandiser, why not Target, which has a hipper brand, or Costco, which carries other high-end brands?

-Granted, iPods sell at Wal-Mart, but in 2008 the iPod is really just another MP3 player.
+Granted, iPods sell at Walmart, but in 2008 the iPod is just another MP3 player.
 Starting at under $50, it’s practically disposable.

-The iPhone is Apple’s most innovative product — more so than its computers.
-The iPhone is the item that’s generating headlines and wishlists.
+The iPhone is Apple’s most innovative product, more so than its computers.
+The iPhone is generating headlines and landing on wish lists.
 What is Apple thinking?

 Right — until the competition comes out with a comparable product.
-If that happens, will consumers still be willing to pay a premium for the Apple brand (the notorious “Apple Tax“)?
+If that happens, will consumers still pay a premium for the Apple brand (the notorious “Apple Tax“)?
 I’m not just talking about the iPhone.
-Apple’s computers are currently priced higher than comparable products.
-What if this Wal-Mart fling brings down the entire Apple brand, which was built on a foundation of hipness and exclusivity?
-Will Apple realize that it’s pulled a Dell and turned its much vaunted products into (gasp) commodities?
+Apple’s computers cost significantly more than comparable products.
+Could this Walmart fling undermine the entire Apple brand, which thrives on hipness and exclusivity?
+Will Apple realize it’s pulled a Dell and turned its much vaunted products into (gasp) commodities?
 Would Apple then have second thoughts about this relationship?
-Could we then see an Apple-Wal-Mart … divorce?
-Who’ll get the kids?!
+Could we then see an Apple-Walmart… divorce?
+If so, who’ll get the kids?!

 Tangential Interest: Think I’m going overboard with brand orthodoxy?
-Maybe I am.
-But consider the case of Nike, which sells golf equipment through Wal-Mart, but not its signature shoes.
-To tap into Wal-Mart’s massive customer base, Nike bought the Starter brand for distribution through the big box in 2005:
+You’re likely right.
+But consider Nike, which sells golf equipment through Walmart, but not its signature shoes.
+To tap into Walmart’s massive customer base, Nike bought the Starter brand for distribution through the big box in 2005: